Useful Notes / Canadian History

 collides with Norwegian vessel Imo

 in Halifax Harbour.
 She burns for twenty-five minutes before she explodes, levelling two square kilometres and killing over two thousand people.
 Train dispatcher Vince Coleman desperately sends a message to stop an inbound train carrying over seven hundred people, remaining at his post until he confirms the train's response.
-Until the Trinity test, this was the largest man-made explosion at the time.
+He does not survive.
+Until the Trinity test, this was the largest man-made explosion at the time, and remains the largest non-nuclear man-made explosion to this datenote

 Frederick Banting shares the Nobel Prize in Physiology or Medicine with John Macleod for their discovery of insulin's role in regulating blood sugar, enabling diabetes sufferers the world over to lead normal lives.
 Banting shares his part of the award money with his assistant Charles Best and Macleod shares half of his money with James Collip, Banting's other collaborator.